TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Templates/((generated))/Index.rst

 """""""""""""""""""""

 So how does TYPO3 implement this principle?
-Well, you can read in- depth information about the `:underline:`recommended approach for professionally made website in the tutorial Modern Template Building`
+Well, you can read in- depth information about the `*recommended approach for professionally made website in the tutorial Modern Template Building*
 <http://typo3.org/documentation/document-
 library/tutorials/doc_tut_templselect/current/>`_ .
 However this is
 written for people who are professionally working with web design in